cloudmesh/cloudmesh-cloud/docs-source/source/CM4README.md

   1. the changes updated on the nodes, like stop running node, or start stopped node.
   2. the changes updated on the [`cloudmesh4.yaml`], like add new nodes.
   3. when the experiment is done, output and experiment status would be updated.
-  4. new group is created while using `cm4` will be updated
+  4. new group is created while using `cms` will be updated

 * return required information:

-  1. return the node information, group information, and experiment information when `cm4` queries them.
+  1. return the node information, group information, and experiment information when `cms` queries them.

 #### Data Scheme in MongoDB